 CEDRE (Conférence économique pour le développement, par les réformes et avec les entreprises), was an international conference held in support of Lebanese development and reform, hosted by France on 6 April 2018.

-Mr. Emmanuel Macron, President of the French Republic, and Mr. Saad Hariri, former Prime Minister of Lebanon, addressed the Conference.
+French President Emmanuel Macron and Saad Hariri, former Prime Minister of Lebanon, addressed the Conference.

-The conference was chaired by Mr. Jean-Yves Le Drian, France’s Minister for Europe and Foreign Affairs and by Mr. Bruno Le Maire, France’s Minister for Economy and Finance.
+The conference was chaired by France’s Minister for Europe and Foreign Affairs Jean-Yves Le Drian and Minister for Economy and Finance Bruno Le Maire.

 Forty-eight countries and institutions took part in the meeting, with some representatives from the private sector and from civil society.